jo-wilkin/ethics-in-eds/README.md

 We acknowledge that one solution will not work for all - we need a suite of solutions and resources that people can choose from to customize to their needs.

-Below, we provide an initial list of links...
+Below, we provide an initial list of links of data ethics resources that we, as a community, have used in our own research or teaching projects.

+### Data Ethics Resources

+*FILL IN LINKS*